BenAlston/stalkie_ref_genome_assembly/README_SEX_CHR_ID.md

 ### **Het**
 * [SNP calling with GATK](https://github.com/BenAlston/stalkie_ref_genome_assembly/tree/main/scripts/sex_chr_id/heterozygosity/snp_calling)
 * Not confident in the above workflow, needs redoing
-* Now need to calculate the number of variant sites
+* Now need to calculate the number of variant sites :
+  - keep the R script?
+  - find a better way of calculating snp density.
+Maybe endit the vcf through R, then calc snpdensity with vcftools, if it can be determined that all called sites would be used in this calculation